david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 records of *hits* that were detected by the search pipeline.
 A *hit* is a detection of a signal that drifts in frequency over time with integrated power greater than or equal to a given threshold.
-Often there will be multiple *ptoto-hits* clustered near each other in the *frequency vs drift rate* detection plane.
+Often there will be multiple *proto-hits* clustered near each other in the *frequency vs drift rate* detection plane.
 Each cluster of proto-hits is recorded as a single hit with starting frequency and drift rate of the proto-hit with the highest value among all proto-hits of the cluster.